We believe that social films can create social change.

 Platforms for film screenings and engagement

-We organise a bi-annual international documentary human rights film festival that showcases award-winning and cutting edge human rights films from around the world as well as those from Malaysian and the SEAsia region.
+Our international documentary human rights film festival showcases award-winning and cutting-edge human rights films from local, regional and international filmmakers.

 We believe that social films should not be passive.
-Each screening we organise is accompanied by a discussion, as nuances and context on issues of the day deserve to be delved in-depth, represented not just by the filmmakers, but also by community voices, to a wide range of audiences.
+Each screening we organise is accompanied by a discussion, as nuances and context on issues of the day deserve to be delved into in-depth.
+We represent filmmakers and community voices to a wide range of audiences.

-This includes the general public, policy-makers, lawyers, educators, academicians, farmers, social activists, worker’s rights activists, and marginalised communities such as the indigeneous community, sex workers and the LGBT community.
+This includes the general public, policy-makers, lawyers, educators, academicians, farmers, social activists, worker’s rights activists, and marginalised communities such as the indigenous community, sex workers and the LGBT community.

 The Film Censorship Act & You

-This is a campaign to reform media laws and policies to ensure freedom of expression is protected in films.
+Bebaskan Filem is a five-year campaign to reform media laws and policies to ensure freedom of expression is protected in films.

-Our activities include legal and social research to ascertain potential issues and areas of reforms; ongoing engagement with stakeholders from the industry, lawmakers and related official regulatory bodies; and also producing relevant resource materials on this subject.
+We have begun legal and social research on the areas of reforms, initiated engagement with industry stakeholders, lawmakers and related official regulatory bodies, and producing relevant resource materials on this subject.